One of the greatest feelings in the world is finishing a project.

 Is It Safe to Sleep in My Room After the Painting?
 (With Paint Smell)

-Sleeping in a freshly painted room is not a problem if you have used safe and high-quality paints while ventilating your area well.
+Sleeping in a freshly painted room is not a problem if you have used high-quality spray paints (with less VOCs) while ventilating your area well.

-However, if you feel that there is still the smell lingering around or if you are felling lightheaded (or headache) it’s good to sleep in some other room.
+However, if you feel that there is still the smell lingering around or if you are feeling lightheaded (or headache) it’s good to sleep in some other room.